 - & this is really the most important to creating the best brand experience: “Tell me about yourself”

 When asking open ended questions, you never know what information the person will give.
-You may be surprised at what kind of information people will offer when you give them the chance to talk.
-Remember let them do the talking, take mental notes so that you can respond by showing your concern.
+You will be surprised at what kind of information people will give when they get chance to talk.
+Remember, let them do the talking, take mental notes so that you can respond by showing your concern.

 When you garner some great information don’t immediately turn around and try to sell them something.
 Instead offer to follow up by sending them some information that will help them.
 The offer of help will be appreciated, and of course, is the perfect excuse for you to follow up at a later date.

 Contact us with any questions or assistance on best brand engagement practices: